-Epidemiology combines science and mathematics to study the distribution of disease within a population and the factors that influence disease.
+Epidemiology combines science and mathematics to study the distribution of disease within a population and the factors that influence the disease.
 At its core, epidemiology uses basic math skills to determine the distribution and cause of diseases.
-This lesson will provide students with an introduction epidemiology while allowing them to apply their skills to a real world problem.
-To complete the activity, students will need to be familiar with adding, elapsed time, fractions, comparing fractions, and reducing fractions.
+This lesson will provide students with an introduction to the science while allowing them to apply their skills to a real world problem.
+To complete the activity, students will need to familiar with adding, elapsed time, fractions, reducing fractions, and proportional relationships.
 Additionally, the lesson will introduce the students to new terms that they will need to complete the activity.